-Emma Florea, CPA*, is a senior manager serving both the Audit Department and Risk Advisory Practice at MBAF.
+Emma Florea, CPA, is a director in both the Audit Department and the Risk & Transaction Advisory Practice at MBAF.
 She has significant experience dealing with complex, technical accounting matters, including consolidation issues (variable interest entities and other consolidation matters), debt vs. equity evaluations, business combination accounting, foreign currency accounting and derivative financial instruments.
 She also has a deep and broad understanding of SEC reporting.

 Emma has experience serving various SEC registrants and multinational audit clients, as well as non-profit and for-profit healthcare organizations ranging from complex multi-entity healthcare systems to stand-alone community hospitals.
 Emma has experience serving companies during their evaluation and documentation of internal controls through an external audit as well as SOX 404 advisory perspective and has worked closely with management to understand, document and test internal control over financial reporting, as well as to develop accounting policies and technical accounting memoranda.